vincentaudebert/vincentaudebert.github.io/_posts/2014-11-11-angularjs-select-has-empty-value.md

 Why do you get an option with a value `?` and no text inside?

-It's because your model `selectedBook` isn't initialized with a value.
+It's because your model `selectedBook` isn't initialized with a valid value or, in this case, isn't initiliazed at all.
 In order to not select a default actual value, AngularJS generates a empty option and selects it by default.

 ###How to fix it?